Improving Workflow Integration with xPath: Design and Evaluation of a Human-AI Diagnosis System in Pathology

 \textit{RQ1: Can \xp~ enable pathologists to achieve accurate diagnoses?}

-One reason of utilizing AI in \xp~is because it can highlight ROIs of multiple histological patterns, freeing pathologists from examining the entire slide.
-However, it is still yet unclear whether introducing AI will have a positive or a negative effect on pathologists' diagnoses: On one hand, multiple previous work show that the introduction of human-AI collaboration improves pathologists’ performance \cite{wang2016deep, bulten2021artificial}; On the other hand, due to the existing limitations in AI models' accuracy, users face the risk to generating wrong diagnoses if they over-rely on the non-perfect AI \cite{bansal2019beyond, buccinca2021trust}.
-As such, we hypothesize that ---
+One reason for utilizing AI in \xp~is because it can highlight ROIs of multiple pathological patterns, freeing pathologists from examining the entire slide.
+However, it is still yet unclear whether introducing AI will have a positive or a negative effect on pathologists' diagnoses: On one hand, multiple previous works show that the introduction of human-AI collaboration improves pathologists' performance \cite{wang2016deep, bulten2021artificial}; On the other hand, due to the existing limitations in AI models' accuracy, users face the risk to generate wrong diagnoses if they over-rely on the non-perfect AI \cite{bansal2019beyond, buccinca2021trust}.
+Since there is no solid conclusion on this, we hypothesize that ---

 \begin{itemize} \item \textbf{[H1] Pathologists' grading decisions with \xp~will be as accurate as those with manual examinations.} \end{itemize}

 \textit{RQ2: Do pathologists work more efficiently with \xp?}